nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

   so that the UI automatically updates when the data in the list change.
 * does not depend on any of the other three components.
 * defines reccuring tasks in the following way:
-  * Class 'RecurringTaskOccurrence' encapsulates 2 Timing objects (start & end times) and a boolean to indicate if
+  * Class `RecurringTaskOccurrence` encapsulates 2 Timing objects (start & end times) and a boolean to indicate if
   * the occurrence is complete.
-  * Class 'Task' encapsulates a list of RecurringTaskOccurrence objects.
+  * Class `Task` encapsulates a list of `RecurringTaskOccurrence` objects.
 In addition, it also encapsulates a
-  *'description,' 'priority,' 'frequency,' and a list of 'tags' for the respective task.
+  *`description`, `priority`, `frequency`, and `UniqueTagList` object for the respective task.
 Each of these fields is
   * constructed as an object in the backend of the application.
   * This architecture follows the use of the Abstraction Occurrence Pattern by sharing common fields between
   * instances of the same underlying object.
-  * If tasks are recurring then their start/end times are populated based on the given frequency parameter.
+    *If tasks are recurring then their start/end times are populated based on the given frequency parameter which are *subsequently utilized to generate `RecurringTaskOccurrence` objects.

 ### 2.5.
 Storage component